sagemath/sage/src/doc/en/developer/packaging.rst

     [...............................................................]

 The ``upstream_url`` information serves yet another purpose.
-Developers who wish to test a package update from a Trac branch before the archive is available on a Sage mirror can do so by configuring their Sage tree using ``./configure --enable-download-from-upstream-url``.
+Developers who wish to test a package update from a Issue branch before the archive is available on a Sage mirror can do so by configuring their Sage tree using ``./configure --enable-download-from-upstream-url``.
 Then Sage will fall back to